-God can work through any avenue.
-Listen for his message through circumstances, relationships, inner dialogue.
-Stay aware for his wisdom.
+Your word can show up through any avenue.
+Listen for a word through circumstances, relationships, or inner dialogue.

-Don’t overthink it.
+You don’t have to overthink it.
 Accept what comes without having to understand it fully.
-God will reveal more when the time is right.
+More will be revealed when the time is right.

 Narrow your focus.

-As you hone in on a general direction, break it down to a smaller chunk.
-It’s better to give your full attention to one main word or concept than be distracted by a hundred little resolutions.
+After you hone in on a general direction, break it down into two or three words that stand out.
+It’s better to draw your full attention to one main concept than be distracted by a hundred little resolutions.

 Be attentive to one word at a time.
 Does it feel small enough to manage?
 Does it feel big enough to inspire you?

 Your One Word choice doesn’t have to be profound or complex.
 It doesn’t have to be the key to solving all problems for all time.